 A view of the underside:

 I’ve spent a few evenings listening to it and most of the signals that my K2 could hear, this little receiver could hear almost as well.
 With the very weak signals the K2 won, of course.
-A small part of this could be due to the fact that the DC receiver, even with it’s 200Hz-wide filter, is still listening to double that bandwidth, as it is hearing on both sides of the local oscillator.
+A small part of this could be due to the fact that the DC receiver, even with it’s 200Hz-wide filter, is still at a 3dB disadvantage to a single-signal receiver (such as a superhet), as it is hearing on both sides of the local oscillator.
 Naturally, I expected my K2 to be the better receiver (duh!) but was really surprised at what an enjoyable experience listening to this one is for such a simple circuit.
 As expected, it does overload in the evenings, but all I have to do to get rid of the breakthrough is to adjust the RF attenuation pot back a little from “full gain”, and the breakthrough disappears.
 Elecraft use an NE602 in the front end of the K1, and it has an attenuator for the same purpose.
 I’m not sure whether the breakthrough is from strong in-band amateur signals or from AM broadcasters – it’s actually hard to hear the content due to the narrow bandwidth of the Hi-Per-Mite.
 One small adjustment of the RF gain pot and it’s gone – then I just bump up the AF gain a bit to compensate.
 Volume is enough to drive my MFJ-281 ClearTone speaker.
 I normally like to listen to CW with a 500Hz note, but because the response of the ClearTone drops off below 600Hz, I kept the Hi-Per-Mite filter at it’s design center-frequency of 700Hz, and the speaker sounds good.
 EDIT – If the AM breakthrough is from signals in the 550 – 1700KHz AM broadcast band, which I strongly suspect that it is, a simple high-pass filter with the cut-off set somewhere around 2 or 3MHz should work wonders to eliminate this.

 The fact that the tuning rate is quite low helps a lot in the enjoyment of this receiver too.
 The 10-turn pot covers 6999KHz – 7051KHz giving an average tuning rate of about 5KHz/rotation.
 The VFO shifts in frequency very little indeed when the receiver is knocked or moved.
 Drift is not great, but manageable.
 Drift in the first 10-15 minutes is only slightly worse than after that initial warm-up period, so I’ll give you the results from switch-on, which were 90Hz drift in the first hour, 140Hz drift in the second hour, and 110Hz in the 3rd hour.
 All the drift was downward – there was no upward drift at all.
 The drift was steady, and with a little bit of compensation, I think those figures could be improved upon quite a bit.
 However, for casual listening (and this is all I am going to use this for) it is adequate.